 - 7. Prioritize Spanish Reading Materials

 1. Incorporate Co-curricular Lessons

-Combining aspects of your Spanish curriculum with another subject area shows that Spanish goes beyond the classroom and is relevant in other subject areas, and vice versa.
+Combining aspects of your Spanish curriculum with another subject shows that Spanish goes beyond the classroom and is relevant in other areas.
 As a teacher, co-curricular lessons also allow you to incorporate activities that cater to multiple learning styles in the same lesson.

 I had the most success with co-curricular teaching when I collaborated with an art teacher as part of our study of the Day of the Dead.
 We conducted a week-long integrated lesson, combining Spanish and art classes and dividing material across days and concepts addressed by both subject areas.

 3. Teach Culture, Vocabulary, Writing and Speaking with Food

 We could talk all day about different countries and their customs, but that doesn’t compare to actually tasting what it would be like to be there.

 Sometimes the best way to learn is through different sensory experiences.
 And who doesn’t love food?!

 You can broaden your students’ cultural experience while incorporating vocabulary, writing and speaking—without even leaving the classroom—by designating one or two days each month to culture- or country-specific content and activities.